kard3n/cblock/cblock/src/schema_definitions/README.md

 ### generic -> GenericSchema
 All leaves must be children of an element with the ELEMENT tag, or have one themselves.
 Always use non-greedy quantifiers when possible.
 For example, `.*` should be `.*?`, as `.*` would match as much as possible while `.*?` tries to find the shortest match possible (which is what we usually want)
+Any comma that is part of a value must be escaped.